bykiandra/to-do-react/README.md

-# React Template
+# To Do App

-Template for creating React apps using Typescript and Tailwind CSS.
+A simple to do app built using React.